Jiayu-Xiong/NetAnalyzer/README.md

 # NetAnalyzer
 A network packet analysis program based on winpcap in the pre-GPT era.
 Specially, the package analysis program is implemented by C++ and encapsulated as a dll.
 Front-end calls for C# implementation.

 ### Please do not use it for course design or graduation project.
-This is academic misconduct.
-### 请不要用于课程设计，毕业设计。这是学术不端。